-1. Stay on developed trails and don’t stray from observation decks and platforms.
+- Stay on developed trails and don’t stray from observation decks and platforms.

-2. Follow instructions posted at all waterfalls and trails.
+- Follow instructions posted at all waterfalls and trails.

-3. Watch your footing.
+- Watch your footing.
 Dry rocks can be just as slippery as wet ones, especially those covered with algae.

-4. The top of any waterfall is the most dangerous.
+- The top of any waterfall is the most dangerous.
 Do not lean over a ledge at the top of a falls.

 - Pets should also be supervised.
 They can easily underestimate the slickness of rocks and the flow of water.

-6. Be especially careful when you are taking photographs.
+- Don’t be too anxious to get the perfect selfie.
+Be especially careful when you are taking photographs.
 Many times, photographers become more focused on taking a photo rather than securing their footing.
 Make sure you are in a safe, solid location before taking photographs.